 - Add the cheese at the time of serving.

-Can You Freeze Leftover American Goulash?
+Can You Freeze Leftovers?

 The answer to this depends entirely on your own personal preference.

 After cooking, your sauce-covered cooked macaroni noodles will continue to absorb the liquid from the tomatoes and the broth.
 Ultimately, your noodles will just continue to get softer and softer until completely cold.
+Add freezing and reheating to the equation, and, well, you’re going to end up with some pretty soggy noodles.

 If this doesn’t bother you (it is Goulash, after all), then I would say give it a try.
 If, however, you prefer a more firm, intact noodle, then I suggest either skipping freezing or freezing before adding the broth and noodles.